IIIT-Sricity-FSD-2024-2028/34_TeamLogistics/DomainExpertInteraction.md

 **Steps Involved :**
 1. Driver accepts the assigned delivery.
-2. Driver picks up the shipment from the warehouse.
+2. Driver picks up the shipment from the pickup location.
 3. Driver follows the planned route to the customer.
-4. Driver delivers the shipment.
+4. Driver delivers the package.
 5. Driver submits proof of delivery (OTP, signature, or photo).

 **Outcome / End Condition:**